Fellow Pricing in 2026: Plans, Cost & What You Actually Get

 Fellow Free Plan

-The ceiling for the free plan is primarily around depth: the 1-on-1 management features are limited, private notes aren’t available, and the AI capabilities are basic rather than full.
-For managers running structured 1-on-1 programs, the upgrade to Pro is likely necessary.
+Beyond the AI cap, the free plan is limited on depth: the 1-on-1 management features are basic, private notes aren’t available, and there’s no automation.
+For managers running structured 1-on-1 programs, the upgrade to Team is likely necessary.

-Fellow Pro unlocks the full 1-on-1 management system: structured recurring check-ins with documented commitments, manager feedback tools that create accountability loops, private notes visible only to the note-taker, and the full AI feature suite including better summaries and talking point suggestions.
+Fellow Team unlocks the full 1-on-1 management system: structured recurring check-ins with documented commitments, manager feedback tools that create accountability loops, private notes visible only to the note-taker, and a working AI allowance of 10 AI notes per user per month plus automations and project management integrations.

-Business adds organizational analytics — which teams have the most meeting-heavy weeks, action item completion rates across the organization, and admin controls for company-wide rollout.
-For engineering managers and people managers at growing companies, the accountability infrastructure that Fellow Pro builds is genuinely valuable at $6/user/month.
+Business adds unlimited AI notes and recordings, organizational analytics, which teams have the most meeting-heavy weeks, action item completion rates across the organization, advanced CRM integrations, and admin controls for company-wide rollout.
+For engineering managers and people managers at growing companies, the accountability infrastructure that Fellow Team builds is genuinely valuable at $7/user/month billed annually.

 Hidden Costs and What Fellow Doesn’t Cover